Looking for an excuse to relax with a good book this summer? Here are three great reasons:

 Released June 6th, your middle schooler is sure to love the next installment of the Max Crumbly series from New York Times’ bestselling Dork Diaries author Rachel Renee Russell.
 Haven’t read the first one?
 Pick up Locker Hero, then shoot to finish both this summer!

 Is your child a fan of the Divergent series?
 Check out the first book in Veronica Roth’s newest series, Carve the Mark.
 Even better, read a free sample of this science-fiction fantasy here.

 If one book just isn’t enough, how about a summer reading challenge?
-Here’s a helpful list of challenges your children can enroll in — many with fun rewards or free books, and the NY Times’ summer 2017 recommended reading list for you.
+Here’s a helpful list of challenges your children can enroll in — many with fun rewards or free books.